 The European market potential for table grapes

-Being one the largest fruit categories, the table grape market in Europe is very mature.
-Grape companies that are anticipating on the trends such as seedless grapes and sustainable packaging will be most likely to participate on large markets such as the United Kingdom and Germany.
+As one of the largest fruit categories, the European market for table grapes is very mature.
+Grape companies that anticipate trends such as seedless grapes and sustainable packaging are most likely to do well in large markets like the United Kingdom and Germany.

 Contents of this page